 Two of the three judges wrote really nice comments on the test sheets and gave me extra points above the passing level.
 I’m really happy and have just been relaxing since I got home.

 My husband wasn’t able to come to the test so there’s no video, though he will video my program soon so you can see how it’s come along (update– my son videoed me skating in practice on 5/22, it’s above- don’t mind the crazy hair).
-Thanks for reading, and thanks to my coaches for getting me this far!
+Thanks for reading, and thanks to my coaches Lisa and Ty for getting me this far!